A-THIF/flutter_snake_game/README.md

-# 🐍 Snake Game – Built with Flutter
+# 🐍 Space Snake – Built with Flutter

 A modern, offline remake of the classic **Snake Game**, handcrafted in **Flutter**.
-This project explores how far you can go using **just gestures**, **custom drawing**, and **game logic** without any external engines like Flame.
+This project explores how far you can go using **just gestures**, **custom drawing**, and **pure Flutter**, no external engines.

 ---

 ## 🎯 Goal

-Recreate the **core Snake mechanics** in Flutter from scratch — no multiplayer, no ads, no internet — just simple, smooth, offline fun with intuitive controls.
+Recreate the **core Snake mechanics** in Flutter from scratch — no multiplayer, no ads, no internet — just smooth, satisfying, offline fun with intuitive tap controls.

 ---